Ideas for Horse Birthday Cakes, Cupcakes, and Cookies

 6. Cut Cake Layers to Make a Horse

-Below is a great video tutorial by Betty Crocker.
-It shows how a horse cake can be made using 2 round cake layers and cake icing.
+Below is a great video tutorial from the Betty Crocker Kitchen brought to you by Howdini.
+It shows how a pony (or horse) cake can be made using 2 round cake layers and cake icing.
 You might think it would be too hard for you, but it looks really easy.
 I think even a beginner could do this.
 Watch the video and see what you think.

 Horse Shaped Cookies